PacificViking/clp-bench/assets/dynamically-structured/parquet_column_values/methodology.md

 ## Setup

+* Parsed every JSON log recusively into array columns <variable type>_columns and
+<variable type>_values
+* Dot syntax used for child objects
+* zstd(3) compression used
-Ingested every json log into single varchar column, and parsed them during search This ingestion was done solely with PyArrow generating a parquet file
+* This ingestion was done solely with PyArrow generating a parquet file

 ### Coordinator configuration
 query.max-memory = 1GB